 Jazz is committed to a fair and impartial evaluation of each request for access to our investigational medicines.
 Therefore, all decisions are based on clinical circumstances.
 Whenever possible, patients will be referred to ongoing clinical trials as the primary way to access investigational medicines.

 For individual patients in the United States, treating physicians can submit requests through our online portal.
 You may access the portal HERE.
 If you have not previously submitted a U.S.-based individual EAP request, please begin by reading “How to Apply” and then create an account (requires a valid email address).
 If you already have an account, please sign-in using your username and password.

 For patients outside the United States, treating physicians can request information on Cohort Type Programs by contacting Jazz by email at EarlyAccess@jazzpharma.com

 Access for preapproved cohorts of patients is regulated at a national level and details vary from country to country.
 This type of program is commonly referred to as Compassionate Use in the EU or Expanded Access Program in the United States.
 In general, once approval is granted by the national health authority, a patient’s qualified healthcare professional can apply to Jazz for access to the medicine, under a specific treatment protocol.
-These programs are always conducted within the anticipated product label and are only commenced after sufficient data are available to support regulatory submission and support health authority approval.

 Thank you for visiting JazzPharma.com.
 The site you are about to visit is maintained by a third party who is solely responsible for its content; Jazz Pharmaceuticals is not responsible for the content or privacy practices of any third-party websites.
 Click Cancel to return or OK to continue.